An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Recursive representation of the set of superhedging portfolios

+We will show that the set of superhedging portfolios $SHP_0(X)$ as defined in \eqref{primalRM} can be obtained by a recursive construction, going backward in the event tree, while the corresponding superhedging strategy can be obtained going forward in the tree.
+Based on this recursive structure, an algorithm to calculate superhedging portfolios and strategies will be developed.

+Let $\Omega_t$ denote the set of atoms of $\mathcal F_t$ for $t\in\{0,1,\dots,T\}$.
 Let us consider a tree that represents the income of information, i.e., the nodes of the tree correspond to the atoms $\omega \in\Omega_t$ of $\mathcal F_t$.
 In the examples in section~\ref{sec_Examples} we will consider recombining trees such that the number of nodes does not grow exponentially with the number of time steps to ensure that the algorithm is computationally manageable.
 However, we do not need this assumption now.

 A node $\bar\omega\in\Omega_{t+1}$ is called a successor node of $\omega\in\Omega_{t}$ $(t\in\{0,\dots,T-1\})$ if $\bar\omega\subseteq\omega$.
 The set of successor nodes of $\omega\in\Omega_{t}$ is denoted by